Signal Words for Perfect Tenses

 I have never been to France.

-just
+just (adverb)

 Something occurred a short time before speaking.

-I have just hear the news.
+I have just heard the news.

 (adverb)